 Mountain Laurel Designs Prophet / Exodus

 MLD make great gear – though you'll have to wait for it to be made.
-Their packs are looking a little long inthe tooth now, but the Prophet and Exodus have a good reputation and are larger than the Burn or their even more minuscule Newt packs.
-Check out Martin Rye's review of the Prophet.
+Their packs are looking a little long inthe tooth now, but the Prophet and Exodus have a good reputation and are larger than the Burn.
+There are, however, also Dyneema Composite (Cuben Fiber) versions of the Burn, Prophet and Exodus.

 A special shout out should go to the ULA Epic – a very minimal pack, perfectly suited for packrafting.
 It consists of a comfy frame into which a large dry sack can be loaded.
 The sack contains all your gear, and the pack is designed around that, with a convenient load-bearing sling to place a rolled-up raft.

-Probably the most comprehensive and up-to-date analysis of the ultralight backpack state of the market can be found at Backpacking Light (membership required).
+Probably the most comprehensive, although outdated analysis of the ultralight backpack state of the market can be found at Backpacking Light (membership required).
 The Backpacking Light forums are also an excellent source of reader reviews (free to all).

 This article contains affiliate links to products.
 Our journalism is independent and is never written to promote these products although we may earn a small commission if a reader makes a purchase.